How to Pay Down Credit Card Debt

 Home Equity Line of Credit (HELOC)

-- A home equity loan allows you to borrow a lump sum that you repay in equal monthly payments over the life of the loan.
+A home equity loan can be a good option if you have a higher credit score, prefer to take out a single loan with a fixed interest rate and payment and don't want to make changes to your first mortgage.
+A home equity loan allows you to borrow a lump sum that you repay in equal monthly payments over the life of the loan.
 An equity loan is a second lien or mortgage on your property.

 Debt management plan

 If you find yourself unable to make at least the minimum payment on your credit cards and are falling behind, you may want to consider a debt management plan, or a DMP.
 This plan, administered by a non-profit credit counselor, lowers your monthly payments to each credit card issuer to fit your budget.
 You are required to make one monthly payment to your credit counselor, who then distributes the funds to your creditors on your behalf.

 Use a payoff calculator to help you determine how long it will take to pay off your debt using different payment amounts.